LLNL/Umpire/docs/sphinx/tutorial/dynamic_pool.rst

 .. note::
    In the previous section on Allocators, we mentioned that you could build a new allocator off of an existing allocator using the ``getAllocator`` function.
-Below is another example of this, but with the strategy as well.
+Here is another example of this, but using the strategy:

    ``Umpire::Allocator addon_allocator = rm.makeAllocator<umpire::strategy::DynamicPool>(``
    ``resource + "_addon_pool", rm.getAllocator(pooled_allocator.getName()));``

-   Now, ``addon_allocator`` will be created with the same memory resource as ``pooled_allocator`` created above.
+   Now, ``addon_allocator`` will be created with the same memory resource as ``pooled_allocator`` was above.

 Once you have an ``Allocator``, you can allocate and deallocate memory as before, without needing to worry about the underlying algorithm used for the